 Gifts for the adventurous teenager

-High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Wildlife Biology
+High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Wildlife Conservation

 Read on for gift ideas any Broadreach teen would love to get

 Do you have a Broadreach middle school or high school student on your list?
-We know hunting for the perfect gift can be difficult.
+We know hunting for the perfect gift for an adventurous teen can be difficult.
 That’s why we’ve asked our staff for some awesome gift recommendations that the budding diver, sailor, biologist, or veterinarian in your life would love.

 For the teen diver:

 Once you’ve caught the diving bug, dive gear is a good investment, as most serious divers will have their own gear.
 A dive computer is a great piece to gift since you won’t have to guess on the fit like you would with a mask, BCD, or wetsuit.
 Here are our top picks: